netscaler/netscaler-k8s-ingress-controller/canary/README.md

 Canary release is a technique to reduce the risk of introducing a new software version in production by first rolling out the change to a small subset of users.
 After the user validation, the application is rolled out to the larger set of users.

-Citrix provides the following options for canary deployment using the Citrix ingress controller.
+Citrix provides the following options for canary deployment using the Netscaler ingress controller.

 - [Deploy canary using the Canary CRD](#deploy-canary-using-the-canary-crd)
 - [Deploy canary using Ingress annotations](#simplified-canary-deployment-using-ingress-annotations)